ashutoshpurushottam/Tournament-Result/README.md

 # Tournament-Result
 Udacity Fullstack Nanodegree Project.
+The project works with a PostgreSQL database to set up a tournament based on Swiss-Pairing.

+## What's included
+Tournament project
+- tournament.sql
+- tournament.py
+- tournament_test.py

+### tournament.sql
+Sets up tournament database schema with tables like players, matches and view for player standings.

+### tournament.py
+Contains methods to connect, read, add, delete players and matches in swiss-pairings.

-##How to run the project
+##How to run the project ?
 1. Clone or download the project in your computer.
 2. Install virtual machine on your computer [https://udacity.atlassian.net/wiki/display/BENDH/Vagrant+VM+Installation]
 3. Inside your virtual machine move to /vagrant/tournament directory